gnosis/dx-examples-liquidity-bots/docs/cli.md

 ```

 ## Deposit
-Allows you to deposit tokens in the Dutch X, so you have balance to operate on
+Allows you to deposit tokens in the DutchX, so you have balance to operate on
 it.

 To fund the bots, it's important to use this function.

 This operation does two things:
-* It invokes the `approve` operation of the ERC20 token to allow the Dutch X
+* It invokes the `approve` operation of the ERC20 token to allow the DutchX
 contract to use the funds for the specified amount.
-* It invokes the `deposit` operation of the Dutch X contract, so the contract
+* It invokes the `deposit` operation of the DutchX contract, so the contract
 adds the tokens into the user's balance.

 There's a special consideration if the token is `WETH` (Wrapped Ether).